Medically reviewed on June 11, 2018

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use Epifoam if you are allergic to hydrocortisone or pramoxine, or to any other anesthetics or "numbing medicines."

 To make sure Epifoam is safe for you, tell your doctor if you have:

 problems with your eyes;

 if you use any drugs that weaken the immune system, including steroids.

-FDA pregnancy category C. It is not known whether hydrocortisone and pramoxine will harm an unborn baby.
+FDA pregnancy category C. It is not known whether Epifoam will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether hydrocortisone and pramoxine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not use this medicine on a child without a doctor's advice.
 Children are more sensitive to the effects of topical hydrocortisone.